jsmolka/egg-player/readme.md

 - move font loading into util
 - cache as member in music bar
 - reformat code properly
+- connect app about to quit to pausing bass
+- consider renaming globals to common

 ### Cosmetic
 - do not show certain info at low size